coffer-network/extension/README.md

 If you discover a security vulnerability, please use one of the following means of communications to report it to us:

 - Report the security issue to our [HackerOne program](https://hackerone.com/leather_wallet)
-- Report the security issue directly at [security@leather.io](mailto:security@leather.io)
+- Report the security issue directly at [security@coffer.network](mailto:security@coffer.network)

 Please note this email is strictly for reporting security vulnerabilities.
-For support queries, contact [contact@leather.io](mailto:contact@leather.io).
+For support queries, contact [contact@coffer.network](mailto:contact@coffer.network).
 Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.

 ### Audit Report